-Porta Contours Lining Board
+Porta Contours Lining Boards

 - 1. Firstly, ensure battens are even, secure and clean.
-Apply beads of adhesive to framing (or battens) sufficient for the installation of 5 boards at any one time.
-Locate the first board and support in place until the adhesive has cured.
-Face fixing of the edge boards may be necessary. - 2.
-If secret nailing, nail the boards by installing the nail at an oblique angle, in a position to conceal the fixing under the overlapping edge. - 3.
-When fixing lining boards horizontally or diagonally, start at the lowest point and install with tongue edge to the top. - 4.
-Secure the first board by nailing through the face of the tongue side of the board.
+Apply beads of adhesive to framing (or battens) sufficient for the installation of five lining boards at any one time.
+Locate the first lining board and support in place until the adhesive has cured.
+Face fixing of the edge lining boards may be necessary. - 2.
+If secret nailing, nail the lining boards by installing the nail at an oblique angle, in a position to conceal the fixing under the overlapping edge. - 3.
+When fixing lining boards horizontally or diagonally, start at the lowest point and install with tongue edge to the top - 4.
+Secure the first lining board by nailing through the face of the tongue side of the lining board.
 If an edge bead is planned, the nails on the groove side may be able to be covered by the bead.
 Alternatively, recess the nail and fill. - 5.
-Each following board will only need to be nailed through the tongue side.
-Put the tongue nails in accurately and flush with the surface so the next board covers the head of the nail. - 6.
-Progressively check boards are plumb or level (as appropriate).
-Fit each board snugly and avoid over cramping. - 7.
-If lining over a wide wall, introduce an expansion joint at 3m spacing, butt together with a suitable spacing and fix on stud or batten. - 8.
-Secure the final board by nailing through the face.
-This board should be carefully punched and filled with colour tinted putty prior to finishing. - 9.
-Once all lining is installed, fill any exposed punched nails with matching colour tinted putty and sand with a fine paper, when dry.
-Cut and fit any trim mouldings to the lining board prior to sealing the boards.
+Each following lining board will only need to be nailed through the tongue side.
+Put the tongue nails in accurately and flush with the surface so the next lining board covers the head of the nail. - Progressively check lining boards are plumb or level (as appropriate).
+Fit each lining board snugly and avoid over cramping.

+- 7. If lining boards over a wide wall, introduce an expansion joint at 3 metre spacing, butt together with a suitable spacing and fix on stud or batten. - 8.
+Secure the final lining board by nailing through the face.
+This lining board should be carefully punched and filled with colour tinted putty prior to finishing. - 9.
+Once all lining boards are installed and dry, fill any exposed punched nails with matching colour tinted putty and sand with a fine paper.
+Cut and fit any trim mouldings to the lining board prior to sealing the lining boards.
 Alternatively, if using an 'adhesive only' method, support the lining until the adhesive is fully cured. - 10.
-Follow the recommendation of the fastener and adhesive supplier.
+Follow the recommendations of the fastener and adhesive supplier.

-Curved Walls - Porta Contours Riverine Beading
+Curved Walls - Porta Contours Curved Wall Beads